IamKay/100DaysOfCode/README.md

 * Day 55
   > So half of today was a spent in searching for a project that i make next.
 Also, next half was spent reading and trying to understand **Go** code.
 I do have the project in mind, but cant share yet.
 It is big for me, that i can tell.
 It might take a while to make it, so will start from tomorrow.
 (Also, when i say half the day, it doesn't mean 12hrs but much less)

+* Day 56
+  > So i spent the day making some trials for the project that i want to build.
+Turns out that it is more difficult than i previously thought.
+So, for the next 10 days or so, i don't think there will be more something other than this.